Communication with Teams

 Each team may be represented by maximum two officials (or one official and one interpreter).
 It is very important that all teams are represented at the orientation visit and the technical briefing.

 The Technical Briefing will provide updates and information which is not already mentioned in this team manual and will includes:

 - Information about members of Jury of appeal

 - Timetable amendments (if any)

-Any inquiries concerning the technical conduct of the Championships must be made in writing (in English).
+Any enquiries concerning the technical conduct of the Championships must be made in writing (in English).
 These questions will be answered at the Technical Briefing.

 Team Leaders’ WhatsApp group